 - Any changes significantly affecting the conduct of the clinical trial or increasing the risk to participants.

 - If the JHM IRB reviewed the research study under ICH-GCP guidance (E6), then the PI is responsible for reporting to the JHM IRB:

 A Further Study Action for Protocol Event Report must be submitted by the PI in eIRB.
 Reports may be accepted by other means such as email or phone only if the report is of an urgent nature.
 The PI would still be obligated to submit a Protocol Event Report as soon as possible in eIRB.

 Review of Problem or Event Reports

-The Organization requires review of unanticipated problem or event reports.
-Each reported problem or event will be assessed to determine if it meets the definition of an unanticipated problem involving risks to participants or others.
+Each reported problem or event will be assessed to determine if it meets the definition of a UPIRSO.
 Review of a problem or event may require use of a consultant, or assistance from the division or department chair to collect additional information before a determination is made.
 Action will be taken to address the problem.
-The actions may be taken by the Institutional Official, other senior Organization officials charged with taking action, or the IRB.
+The actions may be taken by the Institutional Official (IO), other senior Organization officials charged with taking action, or the IRB.
 The range of actions includes items listed below, but the list does not preclude taking additional actions as determined on a case-by-case basis:

 - Administrative hold on the study pending IRB receipt of further information from the PI in a time period not to exceed 90 days;